Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] a list of impediments and priorities
 - [ ] a report to the Product Owner of stories ready to be accepted

 #### Q93.
-What is the name of the technique in which a story includes an input, a translation of input to output, and an output?
+What is the name of the technique in which a story is broken down, input splits the data, and it results in a new output?

 - [x] input-output processing
 - [ ] ITIOO story format